stephane-rbn/binbuddykorea-api/README.md

 - Activate the virtual environment: `pipenv shell` (to deactivate a virtual environment: `exit`)

 ### Setup PostgreSQL database
-- Install PostgreSQL on your machine (you can use [Postgres.app](https://postgresapp.com/) on macOS)
+- Install PostgreSQL 16 on your machine (you can use [Postgres.app](https://postgresapp.com/) on macOS and [EDB installer](https://www.postgresql.org/download/windows/) on Windows)
 - Create a new database called "binbuddykorea-dev" (you can use [pgAdmin](https://www.pgadmin.org/download/) to create a new database)
 - Create a new `.env` file in the root of the project and add the following environment variables:
   ```bash